Joshua-Maldonado/Web3-Shopify-Demo/README.md

 ## 📍 Overview

-<code>This is a Next JS + React JS Web 3 Application that uses Wagmi andConnectKit to demo 3 different examples of how improve utility of NFTs from a e-commerce perspective</code>
+<code>This is a Next JS + React JS Web 3 Application that uses Wagmi andConnectKit to demo 3 different examples of how improve utility of NFTs from a e-commerce perspective.
+Built by Josh Maldonado</code>

 ---